ihmcrobotics/ihmc-continuous-integration-framework/README.md

 # IHMC CI

-Gradle plugin for running groups of tests with complex runtime requirements.
+Gradle plugin for running groups of tests with varied runtime requirements.

 ### Features

 - Easily define and run categories of tests
 - Uses the standard `gradle test` task
 - IDE support for running tests in parallel
-- Built-in allocation testing category to test realtime safety
+- Built-in allocation testing support for realtime safety
-- Built on JUnit 5
+- Built on JUnit 5, Gradle, and JVM
-- Load resources from file or classpath, using `resource.dir` JVM property
+- Load resources using file APIs with the `resource.dir` JVM property
-- Know if you're running on CI server with `runningOnCIServer` JVM property
+- `runningOnCIServer` boolean JVM property to improve running tests locally
-- Supports for projects using [ihmc-build](https://github.com/ihmcrobotics/ihmc-build) plugin
+- Support for projects using [ihmc-build](https://github.com/ihmcrobotics/ihmc-build) plugin
-- Generate phony test result so projects with no tests will pass on CI servers
+- Generate empty test results when no tests are present to avoid false negative builds

 ### Download